BES Online Portal Employers Terms of Service

 6.1 BES IP

 As between the parties, any rights to Customer Content are retained by the Customer.
-The parties agree that Usage Data (defined below) and Feedback (as defined in Section 6.4) are not considered Customer Content for the purposes of this Agreement.
-As used herein, “Usage Data” refers to data and other information related to the Customer’s use of the Services, including, but not limited to, the number of contracts processed and analysed, the number of tasks created and completed, the number of searches or reports run, and the frequency of log-ins.
+The parties agree that Usage Data and Feedback are not considered Customer Content.
+“Usage Data” refers to data related to the Customer’s use of the Services, including, but not limited to, the number of contracts processed and analysed, tasks created and completed, searches or reports run, and the frequency of log-ins.

-The Customer and any Authorized User may submit comments, suggestions, ideas, or other feedback to BES related to the Services or any offerings (together, “Feedback”).
-Customer hereby grants BES a perpetual and irrevocable license to use and exploit any portion of Feedback in any manner without any obligation, royalty, or restriction based on intellectual property rights or otherwise.
-Any Feedback provided by Customer is provided "AS IS," and BES will not attribute any Feedback used to the Customer.
+The Customer and any Authorized User may submit comments, suggestions, ideas, or other feedback to BES.
+Customer grants BES a perpetual and irrevocable license to use and exploit any portion of Feedback in any manner without any obligation, royalty, or restriction.

 7 HR Management Tools

 The BES Client Portal provides human resources management documents and software tools to employers and their employees (“HR Management Tools”).
-If You are an employee using any HR Management Tools, You agree that such use is subject to the provisions of this Agreement.
-You further acknowledge that while BES provides the HR Management Tools for Your use, BES accepts no responsibility for such use.
+If You are an employee using any HR Management Tools, You agree that such use is subject to this Agreement.
+BES provides the HR Management Tools but accepts no responsibility for them.
 BES does not offer legal advice and cannot guarantee that any HR Management Tool will comply with the law.
-You retain all responsibility for such compliance.
-If You have questions or concerns about the legality or appropriateness of any configuration of an HR Management Tool, You must seek Your own counsel.
+You retain all responsibility for compliance.

 8 Third-Party Websites

 BES may provide You with access to a link on the BES Client Portal to services or products offered by a third party (“Third-Party Service”).
-For example, this service may allow a Jobseeker to request their own background check or enable an Employer to request a background check on a Jobseeker.
-BES acts as a technical conduit, facilitating the transmission of background checks sent by a background check third-party service to You.
-You acknowledge and accept that BES will be able to view and store background check reports provided by any background check third-party service to supply You with this information.
-However, BES cannot and will not manipulate or alter any of this information, nor will this information be shared with any other BES users.
+BES acts as a conduit, facilitating the transmission of background checks from a background check third-party service to You.
+BES will view and store background check reports but will not manipulate or alter the information.

-If You choose to use the third-party link and its services or products, You are entering a contract directly with the third-party service, and BES is not a party to this contract.
-Furthermore, You agree to fully indemnify and defend BES against any claims arising from Your use of a third-party service's services or products provided to You.
+If You choose to use a third-party service, You are entering a contract directly with the third party, and BES is not a party to this contract.
+You agree to fully indemnify and defend BES against any claims arising from Your use of a third-party service.

-BES may receive compensation for recommending or linking to third-party websites, but this does not influence its recommendations or the content of its recommendations.
-By using the BES Client Portal and following recommendations to third-party websites, You agree to indemnify and hold harmless BES, its directors, officers, employees, and agents from and against any claims, liabilities, damages, losses, costs, or expenses arising from Your use of these third-party websites.
+BES may receive compensation for recommending or linking to third-party websites, but this does not influence its recommendations.
+By using the BES Client Portal and following recommendations to third-party websites, You agree to indemnify BES from any claims arising out of Your use of these sites.

 9 Indemnification Regarding HR Laws

-The advice provided through the BES Client Portal, including the AI interface, is intended to align with applicable EDIA laws.
-However, it is important to note that laws and regulations vary by jurisdiction and are subject to change.
-BES does not warrant or guarantee that the advice provided will conform to all EDIA laws in Your jurisdiction.
+The advice provided through the BES Client Portal is intended to align with applicable EDIA laws, but BES does not warrant that the advice will conform to all EDIA laws in every jurisdiction.

 10 Use of AI Interface

-Achieving fairness and EDIA in hiring requires nuanced expertise and unwavering commitment.
-These concepts are intricate and vary across cultures, lacking a universally agreed-upon definition.
-At BES, we employ both quantitative and qualitative data to rigorously assess the fairness of our products, beginning with their initial design.
-We integrate the lived experiences of job seekers into our processes, recognizing that learning and improvement are ongoing journeys.
+Achieving fairness and EDIA in hiring requires nuanced expertise and commitment.
+At BES, we employ both quantitative and qualitative data to assess the fairness of our products.
+We integrate the lived experiences of job seekers into our processes, recognizing that learning and improvement are ongoing.

-While AI presents exciting opportunities to enhance and support human work, hiring remains fundamentally human.
-People will always play critical roles in the job-seeking and hiring processes.
-Decisions about jobs and hiring are pivotal in individuals’ lives, and we aim to uphold the human element in these decisions while enhancing the experience of finding the right job or candidate.
+While AI presents exciting opportunities to enhance human work, hiring remains fundamentally human.
+People play critical roles in the job-seeking and hiring processes.
+Decisions about jobs and hiring are pivotal, and we aim to uphold the human element while enhancing the experience.

-The BES Client Portal includes an AI interface designed to aide in creating job descriptions, interview questions, as well as EDIA-focused language suggestions.
+The BES Client Portal includes an AI interface designed to aid in creating job descriptions, interview questions, and EDIA-focused language suggestions.
 By using the AI interface, You acknowledge and agree to the following:

 11 Limitation of Liability

-(a) To the maximum extent allowed under applicable law and subject to Section 11.2, the total aggregate liability of each party and its suppliers and licensors relating to, arising out of, in connection with, or incidental to this Agreement, whether for breach of contract, breach of warranty, or any other claim, shall be limited to the actual and proven direct damages incurred, up to the aggregate amounts paid or payable by the Customer hereunder during the twelve (12) months immediately preceding the incident giving rise to the applicable claim.
-The existence of multiple claims or suits under or related to this Agreement will not enlarge or extend this limitation of damages.
+(a) To the maximum extent allowed under applicable law and subject to Section 11.2, the total aggregate liability of each party and its suppliers and licensors relating to this Agreement shall be limited to the actual and proven direct damages incurred, up to the aggregate amounts paid or payable by the Customer hereunder during the twelve (12) months immediately preceding the incident giving rise to the claim.

-(b) To the maximum extent allowed under applicable law and subject to Section 11.2, in no event will either party be liable for any special, consequential, incidental, indirect, or punitive damages, or for lost profits or lost revenue arising out of or related to the subject matter of this Agreement or the use of or inability to use the Services.
-The foregoing exclusion and liability limitations apply even if such party has been advised of the possibility of such damages and even in the event of strict or product liability.
+(b) To the maximum extent allowed under applicable law and subject to Section 11.2, in no event will either party be liable for any special, consequential, incidental, indirect, or punitive damages, or for lost profits or lost revenue arising out of or related to the subject matter of this Agreement.

-(a) Notwithstanding anything to the contrary in this Terms of Service and to the maximum extent allowed under applicable law, Section 11.1 above will not apply to: (i) the amounts incurred by a party when acting as an Indemnitor under Sections 9 or 15; (ii) Customer’s obligation to pay all fees due under this Agreement for the Subscription Term; or (iii) actual and proven damages incurred by a party arising from the other party’s intentional misconduct or fraud.
+(a) Notwithstanding anything to the contrary, Section 11.1 does not apply to: (i) amounts incurred when acting as an Indemnitor under Sections 9 or 15; (ii) Customer’s obligation to pay all fees due; or (iii) damages arising from intentional misconduct or fraud.

-(b) The parties agree that: (i) the limitations in Sections 11.1(a) and 11.1(b) are independent of each other; and (ii) the limitation of damages set forth in Section 11.1(a) shall survive any failure of the essential purpose of the limited remedy in Section 11.1(b).
-The parties agree that they have entered into this Terms of Service and agreed to provide the Services in reliance on the terms of this Section 11, and these terms form an essential basis of the bargain between the parties.
+(b) The limitations in Sections 11.1(a) and 11.1(b) are independent, and the limitation of damages in Section 11.1(a) shall survive any failure of essential purpose of the limited remedy in Section 11.1(b).

 12 Miscellaneous

-This Agreement constitutes the entire Agreement between You and BES, superseding and replacing all prior or contemporaneous representations, understandings, and agreements, whether written or oral.
-If the Job Seeker Terms or Employer Terms apply to Your use of the BES Client Portal, those terms shall take precedence in the event of an inconsistency or conflict with these Terms of Service for all users.
+This Agreement constitutes the entire Agreement between You and BES, superseding all prior agreements.
+If the Job Seeker Terms or Employer Terms apply to Your use of the BES Client Portal, those terms take precedence in case of conflict.

-Each provision of this Agreement is separately enforceable.
-If any provision of this Agreement is found to be unenforceable, it shall be reformed to the extent necessary for the rest of the Agreement to remain in effect.
+Each provision is separately enforceable.
+If any provision is found unenforceable, it shall be reformed to the extent necessary for the rest of the Agreement to remain in effect.

 13 Mutual Confidentiality Obligations

-A Receiving Party may disclose Confidential Information if required by a regulation, law, or court order, but only to the minimum extent necessary to comply with such regulation or order, and with advance notice to the Disclosing Party, if permitted.
-The Receiving Party acknowledges that disclosure of Confidential Information could cause substantial harm for which damages alone would not be a sufficient remedy.
-Therefore, upon any such disclosure by the Receiving Party, the Disclosing Party shall be entitled to seek appropriate equitable relief, in addition to any other remedies it might have at law, in any court of competent jurisdiction.
+A Receiving Party may disclose Confidential Information if required by law but only to the minimum extent necessary and with advance notice to the Disclosing Party, if permitted.
+Disclosure could cause substantial harm, so the Disclosing Party is entitled to seek equitable relief.

 14 Disclaimer of Warranties